kjuu0/ucsb-ersp-2022-research-log/papers/fastpir.md

 db_rows = ceil(num_obj / (double)POLY_MODULUS_DEGREE) * num_columns_per_obj;
 ```

-It is not too clear to me how this is calculated either, but I think it is related the forementioned query optimization.
+It is not too clear to me how this is calculated either, but it is related the forementioned query optimization.

+### Client

 Finally, now that all the FastPIR parameters have been calculated, we can see how the FastPIR client uses these parameters: